LaCon: Late-Constraint Diffusion for Steerable Guided Image Synthesis: Implementation Details

-We provide the training details of the implementation of the proposed Condition Adapter (CA).
-To extract the internal representations of the diffusion models, we choose outputs of different layers in the diffusion U-Net, which include the 2th, 4th, 8th layers of the encoder, the last outputs of the middle layers, and outputs of the 2th, 4th, 8th, 12th layer of the decoder.
-We use L2 norm between the reconstructed condition and external condition for optimization, which corresponds to Eqn.
-2 in our main paper.
-Besides, we use Adam~\cite{DBLP:journals/corr/KingmaB14} optimizer with learning rate of $1\times10^{-4}$.
-We train CA with 10,000 iterations, which requires approximately four hours of training on a single 3090 GPU.
-The batch size is set as $4$.
+We illustrate the implementation details of \textsc{LaCon} in this section.
+For the pre-trained diffusion model, we use Stable Diffusion (SD) v1.4 by default unless specified.
+For the extracted features from U-net, we choose the outputted features from the $\{ 2, 4, 8 \}$-th layers of the encoder, the last outputted feature from the middle layers, and the ones from the $\{ 2, 4, 8, 12 \}$-th layers of the decoder.
+For optimization, we use Adam \cite{diederik-etal-2015-adam} optimizer with a fixed learning rate of $1 \times 10^{-4}$.
+We train the model for $10,000$ steps with a batch size set to $4$, requiring approximately $4$ hours on a NVIDIA 3090 GPU.
+For the sampling process, we follow the standard setting of SD.